kkumyk/circassian-language/README.md

 <img src="doc/testing//contact-css-validation.jpg" alt="Contact CSS Validation" style="width:800px;"/>

 #### Comments
-The CSS error on the alphabet page is coming from the imported <strong><italic>css/all.min.css</italic></strong> file that is used to load the sound favicon.
+The CSS error on the alphabet page is coming from the imported <strong><italic>css/all.min.css</italic></strong> file that is used to load the sound icons.

 ### Lighthouse Reports